facebook/react/docs/docs/the-component-lifecycle.md

 componentWillMount()
 ```

 `componentWillMount` is invoked immediately before mounting occurs.
 It is called before `render()`, therefore setting state in this method will not trigger a re-rendering.
+Avoid introducing any side-effects or subscriptions in this method.

 This is the only lifecycle hook called on server rendering.